NixOS/nixos-summer/content/blog/PerlDivingWithNix.md

 };
 ```

-Et Voila we have a Perl Module that interfaces with the current version of ZBar!
+Et voilà, we have a Perl Module that interfaces with the current version of ZBar!

 ## Addendum